 Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
 If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wha t has been observed that reflects current proficie ncy on this indicator?
-The examples above are illustra ative and do not refle ect an exclusive list of what is expected): Enter data here:
+The examples above are illustra ative and do not refle ect an exclusive list of what is expected): Enter data here: 1

-Highly Effective Effective Needs Improvement Unsatisfactory What procedures have you established to increase What system do you use to What strategies have you In what ways are professional knowledge prioritize learning needs and empower faculty to create employed to meet the learning needs of your opportunities linked to opportunities for colleagues individual learning plans? faculty, from novice to individual faculty needs? across the school system? veteran to expert?
+Highly Effective Effective Needs Improvement Unsatisfactory What procedures have you What system do you use to What strategies have you In what ways are established to increase prioritize learning needs and employed to meet the professional learning professional knowledge empower faculty to create learning needs of your opportunities linked to opportunities for colleagues individual learning plans? faculty, from novice to individual faculty needs? across the school system? veteran to expert?